Recently IOG and QuviQ released a

 - We then write two interpreters for this API: one against the system we want to test, and one against a model.

-- We regard the system as a block box: we cannot see the internal state of the database, the contents of the file system, etc. The only thing we can see is the results of the API calls.
+- We regard the system as a black box: we cannot see the internal state of the database, the contents of the file system, etc. The only thing we can see is the results of the API calls.

 - Here is why we call this lockstep testing: to test the system, we generate an arbitrary sequence of commands, then execute those against the system under test and against the model.
 The only thing we check at each point is that both systems return the same results, modulo observability.